ResidentMario/missingno/README.md

 input your typical RGB value (`122` for instance) pass `122/255` instead.
 * `fontsize=16` --- Adjusts the font-sizes used for display.
 Essential for datasets with lots of columns or for small displays.
+* `labels=True` --- Set this to `False` to turn off the y-axis labels.
+If you have a huge number of columns this is probably necessary.

 [For more on this module's ideation check out this post on my personal blog](http://www.residentmar.io/2016/03/28/missingno.html).